judocode/laravel-scaffold/README.md

 There is now a `scaffold:update` command and it is very cool!
 In your config file, you will have an option to specify a "modelDefinitions" file, and in this you will place all of your model definitions.
 See below for an example.

+    resource = true
+    namespace = Oxford
+    University hasMany Department string( name city state homepage ) -nt Department belongsTo University, hasMany Course string( name description ) number:integer resource = false
+    Course belongsTo Department, hasMany Lesson string( name description ) integer( number credits ) -sd

+ - Resource is whether or not your controller is a resource controller.
+All controllers will follow what the previous `resource` was set, so you can mix and match.
+ - If namespace is set, then it is applied globally, else you can namespace specific models by prefacing the model ame with the namespace.

 When you update this file and run `php artisan scaffold:update` it will check to see what has changed and update your models/migrations automatically!
 It will keep a "cache" file in the